tjjlemaire/MorphoSONIC/README.md

 ```$ cd <path_to_directory>```

-- Insall the package and all its dependencies:
+- Install the package and all its dependencies:

 ```$ pip install -e .```